rybicki/spatial-infective-dose/code/README.md

 This package contains the source code for simulator used in the manuscript:

-    A model of bacterial toxin-dependent pathogenesis explains infective dose Joel Rybicki, Eva Kisdi and Jani Anttila
+    A model of bacterial toxin-dependent pathogenesis explains infective dose Joel Rybicki, Eva Kisdi and Jani V. Anttila
     Date: August 2018

-Below are the instruction on how to run the simulations and replicate the analysis.
+Below are the instruction on how to run the simulations and replicate the analyses.

 ## Requirements and dependencies